Skip to main content

 Prognostic Factors

-The following tests are not essential to diagnoses CLL, but may help predict the likely outcome (called "prognosis") for the patient, assess the extent of the disease and determine if the patient is ready for certain treatments.
+The following tests are not essential to diagnose CLL but may help predict the likely outcome or “prognosis” for the patient, assess the extent of the disease, and determine if the patient is ready for certain treatments.
 Numerous markers have been identified that can help segregate patients who have different rates of disease progression requiring therapy.
-See the tables below the test descriptions to learn more about these markers.

 Fluorescence In Situ Hybridization (FISH).
 This test studies chromosomes in tissue using DNA probes tagged with molecules that emit light of different colors.
 The DNA probes then bind to specific genes or areas in the chromosomes within the cells and light up when viewed under a microscope with a special light.